thaliproject/thali/nodeondevices.md

 layout: default
 ---

-# Getting funding to get Node.js on Android, iOS and WinRT
+# Scenarios for Node.js on Android, iOS and WinRT
 I have a number of ideas ranging from [packaged apps](http://www.goland.org/html6packagedapps/) to running Thali on Node.js that require Node.js to be available on Android, iOS and WinRT.
-My goal is to convince my employer that they want to fund this effort.
-To do that I need to come in with real customers who would want to use Node.js on these OS's if it was available.

-To help identify potential customers for this technology I put together below a list of the characteristics that I believe a customer would have.
+The purpose of this page is to capture scenarios that other people have for wanting node.js on Android, iOS and WinRT.
+Below I capture some archtypal scenarios.
+But what I personally need are specific customers (open source, government, companies, etc.) and their specific requirements that result in them needing Node.js on Android, iOS and WinRT.

 ## Device Hubs
 Any IoT device that runs on Android, iOS or WinRT is usually a candidate.
 Typically any device that has enough power to run one of those OS's will act as a hub and receive commands, so it needs a listener.
 Node.js would be an awesome choice.
 Also devices that coordinate other IoT devices would also be a great example of this scenario.